chesslablab/react-board/README.md

 ### Usage

-✨ The present document is more of a tutorial with examples rather than an API description.
+✨ Rather than an API specification, the present document is more of a tutorial with plenty of examples on how to use chess components in your React apps.
 Some familiarity with chess terms and concepts is required but if you're new to chess this document will guide you through how to easily create apps with ReactBlab components.
 Happy coding and learning!

 #### Initialize a Classical Board

 FEN stands for Forsyth-Edwards Notation and is the standard way for describing chess positions using text strings.
 As you can see in the following example, a FEN string representing a chess position is passed as a prop to the `ClassicalBoard` component in the `stateBoard` parameter.
 The `isCheck` and `flip` key-value pairs also need to be passed.

-- `stateBoard` represents the state of the chessboard.
+- `stateBoard` represents the state of the component.
 - `filterMove` allows to implement pre-processing logic for chess moves.
 - `handleMove` allows to implement validation logic for chess moves.